Medical expert of the article

 Pathogenesis of listeriosis

-Symptoms of listeriosis in children
+Symptoms of Listeriosis in Children

-Anginous form is manifested by catarrhal, ulcerative necrotic or pleural angina.
+The anginal form manifests itself as catarrhal, ulcerative-necrotic or membranous tonsillitis.
 Regional lymph nodes are enlarged and painful.
-Sometimes there is an increase in other groups of lymph nodes: cervical, axillary.
+Sometimes an increase in other groups of lymph nodes is noted: cervical, axillary.
 The liver and spleen are enlarged.
 At the height of the disease, a polymorphic rash may appear.
-In the blood, leukocytosis is noted, monocytosis: ESR is increased.
-In severe cases, it is possible to develop sepsis, meningitis or meningoencephalitis.
-Listeriosis endocarditis, osteomyelitis, etc. Are described.
-It is especially difficult to differentiate the angiogenic form of the disease with infectious mononucleosis.
+Leukocytosis, monocytosis are noted in the blood: ESR is increased.
+In severe cases, sepsis, meningitis or meningoencephalitis may develop.
+Listerial endocarditis, osteomyelitis, etc. have been described.
+The anginal form of the disease is especially difficult to differentiate from infectious mononucleosis.

-Congenital Listeriosis
+Congenital listeriosis

 Diagnosis of listeriosis in children